vaibhavsoni630/GET-YOUTUBE-SUBSCRIBERS/README.md

-YouTube Channel Subscribers API
+YOUTUBE CHANNEL SUBSCRIBER API

 This is a simple RESTful API for getting information about YouTube channel subscribers.
 It is developed with Node.js and Express, and the database used for managing the subscriber data is MongoDB.

-API Endpoints
+API ENDPOINTS

 /subscribers - Returns an array of all subscribers in the database.